Gladioul/Renpy_ollama_local_AI_configuration/README.md

 -¿Create a default personality and look for our MC?

+-¿Themed background?

 -TTS?

 -Do some cleaning on the Files

+-Display the 1.0 version on the Ren'py forum ¿Also on Reddit?

 -Add some style to the program (It's pretty rough):
 Image for the girl